Roswell Park Employee Group Offers Michigan Street Heritage Tours, Jazz Night on Feb. 22

-BUFFALO, N.Y. — A Roswell Park Cancer Institute (RPCI) employee group has coordinated two activities highlighting the Buffalo area’s contributions toward major historical and cultural initiatives such as the Underground Railroad and Niagara Movement.
+BUFFALO, N.Y. — A Roswell Park Comprehensive Cancer Center (Roswell Park) employee group has coordinated two activities highlighting the Buffalo area’s contributions toward major historical and cultural initiatives such as the Underground Railroad and Niagara Movement.
 In celebration of Black History Month, the African-American Roswell Employee Network (AREN) will lead Michigan Street Heritage Tours on Saturday, Feb.
 22, 2014, to be followed by an evening of live jazz.

 “Buffalo citizens and locations played a pivotal role in the antislavery effort, the earliest phases of the civil-rights movement, and the evolution of not only jazz music but the whole culture built around it,” says AREN Vice President Leon Hall III.
 “There’s an incredible legacy there that many Western New Yorkers don’t know about, one we’re eager to share with a broader audience.”